What is a Zuckerhase? Learn More about these Nostalgic Easter Treats!

 Every Easter, someone asks me if I remember the Rote Zuckerhase (red Sugar Rabbit).
-My response….What is a Zuckerhase?
-Honestly, I’ve never seen one.
+Truth is, a Zuckerhase is new to me.
 I’m a child of chocolate bunnies.
-And I never saw them when I visited Germany at Easter.
+And I finally saw them in Berlin when I visited Germany at Easter.
 Since so many people have fond memories of them, I decided to do some digging.
-Turns out, there’s a reason they existed, and a reason you don’t really see them anymore.
-But, don’t despair, slowly but surly, the Rote Zuckerhase is making a nostalgic comeback.
+Turns out, there’s a reason they existed, and a reason you don’t really see many of them anymore.
+But, don’t despair, the Rote Zuckerhase is making a nostalgic comeback… and I found a source for you to get them!

 What is a Zuckerhase?